-In the supplement world, mushrooms are now super popular.
-There are multiple species that can be used for their purported health benefits.
+In the supplement world, mushrooms have been gaining in popularity.
+Multiple species can be used for their purported health benefits.
 One of these is the shiitake mushroom, a popular variety used in cooking as well as supplements.

 Read on to learn all about shiitake mushrooms and how to use them.